apache/doris/docs/documentation/en/administrator-guide/load-data/load-manual_EN.md

 ### Notes
 Neither asynchronous nor synchronous import types should be retried endlessly after Doris returns an import failure or an import creation failure. **After a limited number of retries and failures, the external system retains the failure information.
 Most of the retries fail because of the problem of using method or data itself.**

+## Memory Limit

+Users can limit the memory usage of a single load by setting parameters to prevent the system from taking up too much memory and causing the system OOM.
+Different load methods restrict memory in a slightly different way.
+You can refer to the respective load manuals for viewing.

+An load job is usually distributed across multiple Backends.
+The load memory limit is the memory usage of load job on a single Backend, not memory usage across the cluster.

+At the same time, each Backend sets the overall upper limit of the memory available for load.
+See the General System Configuration section below for specific configuration.
+This configuration limits the overall memory usage limit for all load tasks running on this Backend.

+Smaller memory limits can affect load efficiency because the load process can frequently write in-memory data back to disk because memory reaches the upper limit.
+Excessive memory limits can cause system OOM when load concurrency is high.
+Therefore, you need to properly set the load memory limit according to your needs.

 ## Best Practices

 When users access Doris import, they usually use program access mode to ensure that data is imported into Doris regularly.
 Below is a brief description of the best practices for program access to Doris.